 Salary Bonuses in 2024 - How Does Your Bonus Stack Up?

-In commission based roles like sales or recruitment, bonus pay forms a key part of overall income.
-However, it’s not just these roles which benefit from incentive pay as the majority of private sector jobs also include some sort of performance-based bonus.
+In commission-based roles like sales or recruitment, bonus pay forms a key part of overall income.
+However, it's not just these roles which benefit from incentive pay as the majority of private sector jobs also include some sort of performance-based bonus.
+We've collated research from a series of datasets from the Office for National Statistics to discover the state of bonus pay in 2024 and how much incentive income the average UK earner could expect to be paid.

-So how much does the average UK earner take home each year as incentive pay?
+So, how much does the average UK earner take home each year as incentive pay?

 The Average UK Bonus 2024: £2,242